kodell80305/three-in-one-robot/README.md

 # three-in-one-robot

+This is a work in progress, and these are my notes.

-I'm mostly doing this as an exercise to improve my 3d modeling skils.
+I'm mostly doing this at least partially as an exercise to improve my 3d modeling skills.

 I would like to get better at constraints and parameterizing my designs (even if you don't change parameters, it seems helpful in keeping everything consistent, it forcing you to think about what the important measurements).
 Modifying parameters seems to be a good way to realize that your designs are not correctly or properly constrained.
 I also need to get better at organizing my designs.
 Below is the current version of the basic platform.
 This one uses a 6 inch lazy susan, 23 mm pancake stepper motors and the motor shafts cut down as much as possible.

 ![Screenshot 2025-03-19 143729](https://github.com/user-attachments/assets/45b9fb46-51ea-482a-8214-f8abd84f57f3)